hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 Jet job `AggregatedQuery` processes the same input as Jet job `IngestTrades`, and at the same time.
 So they could be merged for efficiency, but here they are kept apart for clarity of understanding.

+### 10.A `hazelcast-node`

+Builds the open-source version, named `grid1`.

+### 10.b `hazelcast-node-enterprise-1` & `hazelcast-node-enterprise-2`

+Builds the enterprise version, two clusters `grid1` and `grid2` connected for data replication.

+In this version, data replication is one-way, for selected maps.

 ### 11. `webapp`

 The last main module in the demo is a web-based UI to display the trade data and trade aggregation